MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-and-remove-items-to-sharepoint-features.md

 # How to: Add and remove items to SharePoint features
   When you create a SharePoint solution, Visual Studio adds the default SharePoint project items to your Feature.
 Before deployment, you can add and remove SharePoint project items to modify the SharePoint Feature.

-## Adding SharePoint project items to a feature
+## Add SharePoint project items to a feature

 #### To add SharePoint project items with the Feature Designer